azadeeeh/appProject/README.md

 A platform for hobby enthusiasts to share and view content about their hobbies, whether it's in crafts, outdoor activities, technology, cooking, or any other.

 ## Team member names:
-Azadeh Zamani, sina Jahromi, Mobina Mobaraki
+Azadeh Zamani, Sina Jahromi, Mobina Mobaraki

 ## Features and Contributions